Domon/domon.github.com/_posts/2013-12-25-private-class-methods-in-ruby.md

     pry(main)> Foo.singleton_class.private_instance_methods(false)
     => [:bar]

-And, in fact, `private` is not a special keyword in Ruby.
+In fact, `private` is not a special keyword in Ruby.
 It is just a method on `Module`.
 It is also available on `Class` because `Class.is_a?
 Module`.

 When `private` gets called, it sets the visibility for subsequently methods __defined on the current object__ to private.

 To set the visibility of methods __defined on the singleton class of the current object__, we need another method.
 That is where `Module#private_class_method` comes in.